1997 Australian Grand Prix: Race

 On the parade lap, Damon Hill's throttle jammed, leaving him stranded on the track and causing him to retire from the race.
 At the first corner, Eddie Irvine misjudged his braking, hitting both Villeneuve and Herbert - all three retired from the race.
 Williams adopted a two-stop strategy, while most other teams were going for one-stop races.
 Jos Verstappen spun off on lap two while attempting to overtake Ukyo Katayama.
 Frentzen quickly built up a lead: 2.7secs on the first lap, 3.7s on the second, 5.3s on the third and 7.2s on the fourth.
 Both of the Jordan cars soon retired from the race, Ralf Schumacher suffering a gearbox problem and Fisichella spinning off the track while passing Barrichello.
 By lap 12, however, Frentzen eased off, and for the next six laps the gap between first and second stayed at 17-18s.
 Frentzen pitted on lap 18 and rejoined third.

-Jean Alesi retired from the race after running out of fuel, to the fury of his Benetton team, who had been trying to call him into the pits for 5 laps.
-In the laps that followed he was able to close up on Coulthard and Schumacher.
-Frentzen lost time in traffic, struggling with his brakes.
+Jean Alesi retired from the race after running out of fuel, to the fury of his Benetton team, who had been trying to call him into the pits for 5 laps, an incident met with amusement from the ITV commentators.
+In the laps that followed Frentzen was able to close up on Coulthard and Schumacher.
+He lost time in traffic, struggling with his brakes.
 Coulthard and Schumacher pitted in mid-race and so Frentzen moved ahead again and ran very quickly for a few laps before he began to fade again.
 On lap 40 he came in for his second stop.
 The gap to Coulthard was only 23secs, and with the time in the pitlane being around 22-24secs it was unclear whether he could emerge ahead.
 In the end, his pit stop was delayed for several seconds by a right rear tire problem, allowing Coulthard and Schumacher to move ahead.
 At the front David Coulthard continued to keep away from these incidents to lead the race, followed by Michael Schumacher and Frentzen.
 Frentzen closed up on Coulthard and Schumacher who were by then running together but Schumacher had to make an unscheduled fuel stop towards the end of the race, promoting Frentzen to second.
 Large quantities of dust had been coming from Frentzen's brakes for some time and with three laps to go a brake disc failed, sending him into the gravel trap at the end of the start/finish straight.
 Coulthard went on to take his second career win.
 It was McLaren's first win since Ayrton Senna won the 1993 Australian Grand Prix.
 It was also their first win with Mercedes as an engine supplier, and Mercedes' first victory as an engine manufacturer since the 1955 Italian Grand Prix.